herdworks/hypertemplates-web/content/docs/reference/core/attributes/ht-include/index.md

 <doc-quote ht-element>

-**PROTIP:** because HyperTemplates is a pure-HTML templating system, it assumes that same-origin include URIs are references to HTML documents with `.html` file extensions.
+**PROTIP:** because HyperTemplates is the pure-HTML templating system, it assumes that same-origin include URIs are references to HTML documents with `.html` file extensions.

 An include URI of `/path/to/source` is the same as `/path/to/source.html`.